confidential-computing/governance/TAC/Meetings/2023/2023-04-06/CCC-TAC-Minutes-2023-04-06.md

 * DT asked about conformance plans, MN and AF agreed to address conformance and certification in upcoming meetings in Q2

 **Project Website funding**
-* KT presented the website updates and funding
+* KT presented the Gramine website updates and funding
 * Proposals to include the funding as a part of a benefit of the next stage, Sandbox moving to Incubation stage

   ***ACTION*** Kurt to put latest approved budget into the slide deck